Michael Stearns: Biography

 In 1981, Continuum moved to a new location and Stearns began a solo career.
 He put together some ideas he performed live during the workshops on his Serge and came to his classic Planetary Unfolding.
 Ideas of the same kind were put together to form the album Light Play in 1983 and the track "Return" on the album Lyra.

 Stearns signed on the label Sonic Atmospheres in 1984, on which some of his earlier works would be re-released (Light Play became M'Ocean in 1984, Morning Jewel became Jewel in 1985, and Planetary Unfolding was given a new release in 1985).
 In 1984, Chronos was the first film music done entirely by Stearns after years of collaboration with Huxley or Maurice Jarre.
 In 1986, he provided "electronic images and textures" for Constance Demby's album Novus Magnificat.
 After two more releases for Sonic Atmospheres, Plunge (1986) and Floating Whispers (1987), Stearns signed to Stephen Hill's new label Hearts of Space Records and released Encounter.

 In the next years, Stearns worked again with Ron Fricke, scoring Baraka, his best-known composition, and released several albums, working with Steve Roach, Kevin Braheny and/or Ron Sunsinger (1989 : Desert Solitaire, 1994 : Singing Stones and Kiva) or alone (1993 : Sacred Sites, 1995 : The Lost World).

 In 2000 and 2001, Stearns, now established in Santa Fe, New Mexico, released several albums on his own label Earth Turtle : Within, The Middle of Time, Spirits of the Voyage, The Storm, and Sorcerer.
-He is still scoring movies and documentaries.
 Stearns was involved in the music for the film Samsara which premiered in 2011.

+In 2020, Stearns scored the music for the movie Switzerlanders.

+He also released 2 albums, Convergence with Erik Wøllo in 2020 and Beyond Space And Time with Steve Roach in 2021.